sindresorhus/sindresorhus.github.com/data/apps/velja.md

 If you have a document with many URLs you want to open.
 Select them, right-click, go to “Services”, and click “Open URLs with Velja”.

-*You may have to enable the service in “System Preferences › Keyboard › Shortcuts › Services”.*
+*You may have to enable the service in “System Settings › Keyboard › Keyboard Shortcuts › Services”.*

 #### Open link in an website-wrapper app